phetsims/phet-info/doc/phet-software-design-patterns.md

   As a reminder from above, observers are referenced as a listener in the ObservableArray, so be sure to call `removeItemAddedListener()` to release listeners when needed.

 #### [Emitter](https://github.com/phetsims/axon/blob/master/js/Emitter.js)
-  You may see `Emitters` used in the shared common code between simulation.
+  You may see `Emitters` used in the common code shared between simulations.
 Emitters are a generic event-based class that follows the observer pattern to allow clients to subscribe (through the `addListener` method) to a single specific event.

   Usually, Emitters are not needed in sim-specific code, and most of PhET's observing can be achieved with the classes outlined above.